nvdla/doc/doc/contents.rst

 * :doc:`integration_guide` -- a guide for SoC integrators, including a walk-through of the NVDLA build infrastructure, NVDLA's testbenches, and synthesis scripts.

+* :doc:`updates` -- a list of updates to the NVDLA repository

 * :doc:`license` -- the license under which NVDLA hardware is released.